cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ![scene.png](images/scene.png)

-> Don't forget to press <kbd>Ctrl</kbd> + <kbd>S</kbd> shorcut key to save your scene when there are changes to the scene.
+> Don't forget to press <kbd>Ctrl</kbd> + <kbd>S</kbd> shortcut key to save your scene when there are changes to the scene.
 Avoid losing work progress due to unexpected events such as power outages.

 ## Make the character move